hurbcom/challenge-bravo/README.md

-# Currencies' Conversion and Quotation API (challenge-bravo)
+# Currencies' Conversion API (challenge-bravo)

-A REST API for currencies' conversion and quotation using Node.js
+A REST API for currencies' conversion using Node.js

 ## Getting Started